Lochia After Birth: Complete 2026 Color Stages Guide

 How to Manage Lochia at Home

-To manage lochia at home, use sanitary maxi pads instead of tampons during the first six weeks postpartum to lower infection risk and support proper hygiene.
-Change sanitary pads often, especially during heavy bleeding, so you stay clean and comfortable.
+To manage lochia at home, use sanitary maxi pads instead of tampons during the first six weeks postpartum.
+This can lower infection risk and support better hygiene.
+Change sanitary pads often, especially during heavier bleeding.

 Rest, avoid strenuous activity, and let your body heal during recovery.